General Fire Safety Tips

 Always use a metal mesh screen with fireplaces and leave glass doors open while burning a fire.

 Do not place fireplace ashes in combustible containers.
-Fire ashes can stay hot for days waiting for a little oxygen and fuel to reignite.
-Only dispose of ashes in an metal container stirring every day until the ashes are cold.
+Fire ashes can stay hot for days will reignite with the proper amount of oxygen and fuel.
+Only dispose of ashes in an metal container stirring every day until the ashes are cold and properly extinguished.

 Keep clothes, towels and other combustibles away from stove burners.